adopt-liveview/adopt-liveview/priv/pages/2024/04-09-multiple-slots-en_US.md

 # ...
 ```

-We use the `@inner_block` slot to render the main text of the page but leave two texts repeated both on the home page and on the LiveView `/other`.
-This creates even more confusion because, if you are already on this page, there is no need for you to see this link.
+We use the `@inner_block` slot to render the main text of the page but left two other texts repeated both on the home page and on the `/other` LiveView.
+This creates even more confusion because you are already on that page, there is no need for you to see this link.

 ## Custom slots

 By default every component will have an `@inner_block` slot if there is any HTML inside its tag.
-However, you can also add more slots as needed.
+However you can also add more slots as needed.
 Create and run `custom_slots.exs`:

 ```elixir
 Mix.install([